konstructio/kubefirst-docs/CONTRIBUTING.md

 ## Ways to Contribute

-At Kubefirst, we believe that every contribution is valuable, not just the code one.
+At kubefirst, we believe that every contribution is valuable, not just the code one.

 Whether you want to add more details to a specific section or a page, or that you want to fix a typo in the text or in a code example, you are more than welcome to can create a pull request.